visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 Use Material Convention
 """""""""""""""""""""""

-With this option, the user can cause the plugin to recognize standard or custom *material conventions*.
+With this option, the user can cause the plug-in to recognize standard or custom *material conventions*.
 The Exodus file format does not define any specific standards for handling advecting and *mixing* materials.
 Different data producers have defined different conventions.
 A few pre-defined conventions for